Disservin/chess-library/docs/pages/board.md

          */
         std::pair<GameResultReason, GameResult> isGameOver();

-        /// @brief Checks if the square is attackeqd by the color. bool isAttacked(Square square, Color color);
+        /// @brief Checks if the square is attacked by the color. bool isAttacked(Square square, Color color);

         /// @brief Check if the current position is in check.